Kamik423/hans.coffee/Content/colophon.md

 The header icons are adapted from [icons8](https://icons8.com).
 All other used images are my own work unless a specific source is given.

+---

+My hosting provider [^strato^](strato.de) performs some minor analytics which I cannot turn off.
+They store access logs for 6 months.
+Please read the [privacy policy](/privacy) for the legal text.